Електронний каталог ННСГБ НААН online

 • whether the content of the article corresponds to the topic stated in the title;

-• whether the content of the article has scientific novelty;
+• whether the content of the article has scientific novelty; whether the article corresponds to the scientific level of the collection;

 All articles submitted to the editorial board, except for reviews and informational reports, go through the review process.